vijaylaxmipb/Inkspire-Insights/README.md

 - The application uses Django's built-in authentication system to manage user access.
 - Logged-in users can post comments, and the system allows for post and event management through standard Django views.
 - Users must be logged in to submit comments.
-However, the system currently does not enforce login requirements for viewing posts or events.

 ## Comment Management